-- 12.1 The school has defibrillators located outside the Dome at Akeley Wood House and by Reception at Tile House Mansion. - 12.2 The defibrillator is always accessible and staff are aware of the location, and those who staff have been trained to use it.
+- 11.1 The school has 3 defibrillators, one for each site. - 11.2 The defibrillator is always accessible and staff are aware of the location and those staff who have been trained to use it.
 They are designed to be used by someone without specific training and by following the accompanying step by step instructions on it at the time of use.
-The manufacturer's instructions are circulated to all staff and use promoted should the need arise.
+The manufacturer's instructions are available to staff and use promoted should the need arise.